green-coding-solutions/documentation/content/en/docs/measuring/measuring-ai-ml-applications.md

 It will download ollama, setup the containers and download an example model (*gemma3:1b*).
 Once you got this quick measurement running iterate on it by using our [our example ollama LLM example application](https://github.com/green-coding-solutions/example-applications/tree/main/ai-model).

-Bonus tipp: If you apply `--quick` to the `run-template.sh` call the measurement is quicker for debugging purposes.
+Bonus tip: If you apply `--quick` to the `run-template.sh` call the measurement is quicker for debugging purposes.
 However results will be not as reliable.
 Use only for debugging!

 #### Trying out our hosted service